 - Best for large families – You'll see the most operational cost savings if you're doing ~1 load of laundry per day.
 So, if you're always needing to wash clothes, then you'll benefit most from the savings of a gas model.

 Limitations of Gas Dryers

 - Vent required - All gas dryers require a vent to the outside.

 - More expensive initially - Gas dryers tend to be a little more expensive than comparable electric dryers.

-- Gas line required - Gas dryers require a dedicated gas line that must be professionally installed.
+- Gas line required - Gas dryers require a dedicated natural gas line that must be professionally installed.

 Shop all gas dryers

 Advantages of Electric Dryers

 - No gas line required – Electric clothes dryers do not require a gas line.

 - Ventless models - Some electric dryers do not need to be vented to the outside, making electric your only choice if you can't vent your dryer.